100 Books Before Graduation

 a cute anime girl looks excited to be here

 Calling all teen anime enthusiasts!
-Join us from 4:30-5:30 p.m. on the first Tuesday of each month to watch a couple episodes of an anime we choose (and eat snacks).
+Join us from 4:30-5:30 p.m. in the Discovery Room on the library's lower level on the first Tuesday of each month to watch a couple episodes of an anime we choose (and eat snacks).
 Cosplay is always welcome!
 Geared toward middle school and high school students.
 We'll pick an anime to watch by consensus, so you're not stuck watching something you don't like - and if we don't get to your suggestion, we'll save it for next month.
+As much as possible, anime is screened with English voice dubbing and English subtitles.
+The lower level of the library is accessible by elevator, and restrooms are available.

 Workflow: